Invite friends and family to read the obituary and add memories.

 Born on March 3, 1941, in Tübingen, Germany, Manfred was the son of Helene and Pius Weisser.
 His journey as a master craftsman began at the age of 14 when he entered an apprenticeship as a tool and die maker.
 Having navigated a challenging childhood in post-war Europe, Manfred developed a resilient and independent spirit that would define his path across the ocean and throughout his life.

 In 1961, Manfred moved to America to build a new life.
-His career as a premier expert in his field took him around the globe with Hewlett-Packard, but his entrepreneurial drive eventually led him to strike out on his own.
-He left HP to successfully establish his own tool and die business, a venture fueled by his tireless work ethic and a reputation for being one of the most reliable experts in the industry.
+An entrepreneur at heart, he successfully established his own tool and die business in 1971, a venture fueled by his tireless work ethic and a reputation for being one of the most reliable experts in the industry.
+Later, in 1997, he joined Hewlett-Packard as a premier expert in his field, a role that allowed him to travel the globe, sharing his technical mastery with colleagues and customers worldwide.

 Manfred’s greatest sense of freedom was found on the back of his Harley Davidson.
 An avid rider well into his 70s, he found pure joy on the open road, traveling the beautiful country backroads with the wind in his face.
 He will be remembered for his adventurous soul, his deep loyalty to his friends, and his quiet habit of providing generous support to family and friends in times of need.